lucabelezal/TableViewPrefetch/README.md

   - Examples: Load All, Batch and Prefetch

 * **infiniteScrolling**
-  - prefetching with infinite scrolling
+  - Prefetching with infinite scrolling

 * **master/defaultImplementation**
   - Implementation with Operation and OperationQueue